Adjunct (grammar): Predicates vs. adjuncts

-The PPs in these sentences are NOT adjuncts, nor are they arguments.
+The PPs in these sentences are neither adjuncts nor arguments.
 The preposition in each case is, rather, part of the main predicate.
 The matrix predicate in the first sentence is is under; this predicate takes the two arguments It and the bush.
 Similarly, the matrix predicate in the second sentence is is at; this predicate takes the two arguments The party and seven o'clock.
 Distinguishing between predicates, arguments, and adjuncts becomes particularly difficult when secondary predicates are involved, for instance with resultative predicates, e.g.